Tiny-Earth/DemoSite/site/src/summative.md

 ### Equitable Summative Assessments Reduce Stereotype Threat

-As we saw in the *Inclusive Learning* module, stereotype threat is a psychological phenomenon that refers to the feeling of anxiety or self-doubt that individuals experience when they are in a situation where they are at risk of being judged or evaluated based on a negative stereotype about their group (Steele et al., 2002).
+As we saw in the *Inclusive Learning* module, stereotype threat is a psychological phenomenon that refers to the feeling of anxiety or self-doubt that individuals experience when they are in a situation where they are at risk of being judged or evaluated based on a negative stereotype about their group [Steele2002-pt](@cite).
 This can lead to a decrease in performance and motivation, as individuals may feel like they are being held to a lower standard or that they are being judged based on their group membership rather than their individual abilities.

 Students deserve the opportunity to engage with an assessment to the best of their ability without being impeded by stereotype threats, biases, or assumptions.
 To achieve this, it is therefore crucial that summative assessments are designed and conducted in a way that minimizes the activation of stereotype threat by following these practices: